Pregnancy & Parenting Students

 FAQS

 In the past, there has been some confusion by the designation of “parenting” as if it means it applies to the obligations of parenthood, rather than the physical or physiological aspect of being pregnant.
-The leave is associated with the medical necessity for the leave based on the pregnancy.
+Pregnancy leave is associated with the medical necessity for the leave based on the pregnancy.
 This does not mean children are allowed in the classroom or that a student (mother or father) is excused from class for childcare, bonding or other non-pregnancy related leave.
 Your attendance policies are otherwise unaffected, and as always you may use your discretion to excuse absences for students with child-related issues as you deem appropriate.

 If you want to request a consultation or clarification, please email the Title IX Coordinator's office at titleix@columbiabasin.edu